Vision Otago: First term, 2025-present

 On 29 October, Calvert was unanimously elected as chair of the Otago Regional Council.
 Fellow Vision Otago councillor Laws declined the role of Council chair since the role was based in Dunedin and he had work commitments elsewhere.
 On 6 November 2025, Calvert announced an overhaul of the ORC's governance structure, replacing the previous committee-based structure with a portfolio-based structure with councillors serving as portfolio leads.
-While Calvert expressed an openness to including local Māori mana whenua input in the porfolio structure's decision-making process, Laws opposed mana whenua representation on the grounds they lacked a democratic mandate.
+While Calvert expressed an openness to including local Māori mana whenua input in the portfolio structure's decision-making process, Laws opposed mana whenua representation on the grounds they lacked a democratic mandate.
 Former ORC chair Gretchen Robertson and Green councillor Alan Somerville expressed reservations that the new portfolio governance structure would limit the Council's mana whenua engagement.

 The ORC voted by a margin of 9 to 2 votes to adopt the new portfolio governance structure; with all three Vision Otago councillors supporting the motion.
 That same day, the ORC voted by a margin of 8 to 3 votes to consult with mana whenua on incorporating representation into the new portfolio structure; with Calvert supporting the motion and Laws and Kelliher opposing it.
 During the 2025-2028 term, Kelliher was appointed to the science and resilience portfolio while Calvert and Laws were appointed to the strategy and customer portfolio.
 Calvert and Kelliher were also appointed to the ORC's audit and risk committee.

+On 27 November 2025, Calvert advanced a resolution that the ORC commit to a draft annual work plan and budget with a zero rates increase.
+The resolution passed by a margin of 10-1 with the support of Calvert and her Vision Otago colleagues Laws and Kelliher.

+Following the Sixth National Government's proposal in late November 2026 to abolish the regional councils and replaced them with "combined territories boards," Laws and Calvert expressed support for abolishing the regional councils but insisted that the Council-owned Port Otago remain an asset for the entire Otago region rather than being reallocated to Dunedin.
+By mid February 2026, Laws had changed his position, rejected the "combined territories boards" proposal as unworkable and instead favouring having two separate coastal and inland regional authorities in Otago.
+In late April 2026, Calbert confirmed that the central government had abandoned plans to establish "combined territories boards" following a meeting with New Zealand First cabinet minister Mark Patterson.
+In early May, the Government issued a three-month deadline for councils to develop amalgamation plans but excluded regional councils from participating.